-Balladeer’s Blog’s end of year retrospective continues with this look at March’s best:
+Balladeer’s Blog’s year-end retrospective continues with this look at May’s best:

 UP IN THE AIR AND DOWN IN THE SEA (1863): ANCIENT SCIENCE FICTION – Scientific experimenter Victor Volans devises a passenger balloon which lets him explore two Lost Worlds on islands in the Pacific Ocean.
 Next he devises underwater exploration techniques which let him recover sunken treasures off Australia and Ceylon (Sri Lanka) while fighting off deep sea monsters.
 Click